Table of content

 "User experience encompasses all aspects of the end-user's interaction with the company, its services, and its products."

 In a figurative sense, UX is the design of a user's emotion.
 By way of app flow, you want to guide your user in a lively and colorful manner.

 UI App Design: Engage With Visuals

 UI usually refers to the visual layout of elements that together form the user interface.
-UI should not only be attractive but also allow for functionality and deliver pleasant experience.
+UI should not only be attractive but also allow for functionality and deliver a pleasant experience.

 Unlike UX, which encompasses the whole scope of user experience, UI is made up of purely a digital item.
 It includes all the visual elements you see in your interface, including icons, spacing, typography, color schemes, etc.

 The focal purpose of UI design is to convey the brand’s identity in the product’s interface.
 That said, such design should be consistent and aesthetically pleasing.

 Difference between the UI and UX in infographic:

 How Does App Design Help Your Business Grow?